Definition

 Pros

-- Disruption: Data tampering may interrupt operations and result in an operational or financial loss for the victim.
+- Data tampering may interrupt operations, which can result in financial loss for the victim.

 Cons

-- Consequences: The attacker may face severe legal repercussions if tracked.
+- The attacker may face severe consequences if tracked.

 Preventing Tampering Attacks